crossplatform-dev/crossplatform.dev/docs/browser-engine/browser-engine.md

 ---
-id: browser
+id: overview
+slug: /browser-engine
 ---

-# Browser engine
+# Overview

 Cross-platform technologies that use a browser engine (also called rendering engine) to render their UI have been around for many years, more precisely since 2009.
 Chrome was released the year